DareQPlaysRBX/KRNL_BYPASS/README.md

 This is my first simple bypass thanks to which you can easily pick up your KRNL Key MADE BY ME!

-Code is OBFUSCATED so only false threads is detected
+Code is OBFUSCATED so only false threads are detected